 Partially recyclable is a material that is only down-cyclable.
 The resulting material is of lower quality and value; resulting material will most likely landfill at the end of use.

 Product life-span complexity is a term used to describe the abstract negative and positive sides of a product after its obsolescence, neither planned or not bits a difficult task to consider all effects if a product after its life-time, deserve to be called success from an environmental viewpoint.

 It’s a common misconception that the chasing arrows recycling symbol represent reduce, reuse and reduce or the three Rs.
 It was designed in 1970 by Gary Anderson, a 23-year graduate student.

-Waste Management, classification of waste hierarchy divided into the following categories.. read more..
+Waste Management is a term used to describe the classification of waste hierarchy divided into the following categories and models.